SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/Projects Management/manage-list-view.md

 <figcaption></figcaption>
 </figure>

-<h3>Whenever you are looking for a specific Job or simply want to search for a job who is grouped in one category, you can always use the sub-lists available.</h3>
+###Whenever you are looking for a specific Job or simply want to search for a job who is grouped in one category, you can always use the sub-lists available.

 1. In the Jobs module, there are several sub-lists that shows the different jobs organized by status.